How Does The Backfire Effect Shape Beliefs?

 The Leave campaign in the EU referendum also used the backfire effect to their advantage.
 They understood that amendments or having to retract inaccurate stories would only occur later in the day and by then the content was already circulating and had done its job.

 The backfire effect demonstrates how the human brain instinctively and unconsciously protects your beliefs from harm when confronted with information that is inconsistent.
 It does this by making those beliefs even stronger and so more resistant to change.

 The danger here is that fake news stories will inevitably lead to beliefs that don’t stand up to rational scrutiny becoming more entrenched.
 This could result in even more polarised positions for the two camps in American politics.
 Whether fake new stories were the difference between Trump winning or losing the US election is impossible to know.
 However, as most fake news was supportive of Trump it is possible that it had an insidious influence.

 There is also limited benefit from targeting existing heavy users of your own product.
 Their intent will already be high and focusing on survivors of a process that has shaped their characteristics is a common logical error known as survivorship bias.
-Marketing spend is unlikely to have any significant impact on their behaviour.
+Marketing is unlikely to have any significant impact on their behaviour.